feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 ## Point in time joins and aggregations

-Assuming users are already familar with the "regular" joins, for example inner join or outer join, and in many of the use cases, we care about time.
+Assuming users are already familiar with the "regular" joins, for example inner join or outer join, and in many of the use cases, we care about time.

 For example, if we are building a recommendation system to predict whether a certain user will click on a item or not at 2:00.
 It's very important that we don't use features that's later than 2:00 in the model (which is called data leakage).
 This is a common problem for data scientists for building models, and that's why Feathr provides a capability called Point in time Join (and with other time based aggregations) to solve this problem.
 That is the motivation on why end users need to specify the timestamp column in data source, so that Feathr can take care of the point in time join.